Cruiserweight (professional wrestling): WWE

-None of the preceding championships were particularly prominent in the company; however, over the years the notion of lighter wrestlers becoming main event stars has become more accepted in WWE due to many of the top talents over the past 15 years arguably falling into the cruiserweight category.
+None of the preceding championships were particularly prominent in the company; however, over the years the notion of lighter wrestlers becoming main event stars has become more accepted in WWE due to many of the top talents over the past 15 years arguably falling into the Cruiserweight category.
 As a result, a very substantial portion of WWE's roster are billed at, slightly less, or slightly more than 220 lbs.
-Many lighter wrestlers have achieved main event status within WWE and, over the years, have won several world heavyweight championships.
+Many lighter wrestlers have achieved main event status within WWE and, over the years, have won several world championships.
 For instance, the billed weight of former WWE World Heavyweight Champion Daniel Bryan is 210 lbs.
-Other lighter wrestlers who have risen to prominence as main eventers and world heavyweight champions include Shawn Michaels, Chris Jericho, Dolph Ziggler, Christian, Rey Mysterio, Kurt Angle, Jeff Hardy, Eddie Guerrero, Chris Benoit, CM Punk, Seth Rollins, Finn Balor, A.J.
+Other lighter wrestlers who have risen to prominence as main eventers and world champions include Shawn Michaels, Chris Jericho, Dolph Ziggler, Christian, Rey Mysterio, Kurt Angle, Jeff Hardy, Eddie Guerrero, Chris Benoit, CM Punk, Seth Rollins, Finn Balor, A.J.
 Styles, and Kofi Kingston.

-In 2016, WWE began to re-launch its cruiserweight division with a WWE Network event series known as the Cruiserweight Classic—a 32-man tournament with participants billed as being under 205 lb, the lower limit of cruiserweight in MMA.
+In 2016, WWE began to re-launch its Cruiserweight division with a WWE Network event series known as the Cruiserweight Classic—a 32-man tournament with participants billed as being under 205 lb, the lower limit of cruiserweight in MMA.
 The Cruiserweight Classic was won by T. J. Perkins, who became inaugural holder of the new WWE Cruiserweight Championship.
 The new championship was initially part of the Raw brand, and did not share the same title history as the previous Cruiserweight Championship that was retired in 2007.
-In November 2016, WWE Network introduced a new weekly program known as WWE 205 Live, which primarily featured cruiserweight matches.
-The WWE Crusierweight Championship was defended on both WWE Raw and 205 Live until 2018, when it became exclusive to the newly created 205 Live brand.
+In November 2016, WWE Network introduced a new weekly program known as WWE 205 Live, which primarily featured Cruiserweight matches.
+The Cruiserweight Championship was defended on both Raw and 205 Live until 2018, when 205 Live became a separate brand.

-In late 2019, WWE began to merge 205 Live into the NXT brand and creative, including renaming its championship the NXT Cruiserweight Championship, allowing NXT cruiserweights to appear on 205 Live, and the 205 Live roster to appear on WWE NXT.
+In late 2019, WWE began to merge 205 Live into the NXT brand and creative, including renaming its championship the NXT Cruiserweight Championship, allowing NXT Cruiserweights to appear on 205 Live, and the 205 Live roster to appear on WWE NXT.

-In September 2021, NXT was relaunched to revert it back to primarily being a developmental territory.
-During the NXT New Year's Evil special on January 4, 2022, Carmelo Hayes defeated the reigning crusierweight champion Roderick Strong to unify the title with his NXT North American Championship; the Cruiserweight Championship was subsequently retired.
+In September 2021, NXT was relaunched to revert it to primarily being a developmental territory.
+During the NXT New Year's Evil special on January 4, 2022, Carmelo Hayes defeated the reigning NXT Cruiserweight champion Roderick Strong to unify the title with his NXT North American Championship; the NXT Cruiserweight Championship was subsequently retired.
 205 Live was cancelled and replaced by the NXT spin-off NXT Level Up the following month.